OsioLabs/emphandbook/01who_we_are/02values.md

 **Feed creativity**

 Creativity creates space for innovative ideas and inventive solutions.
-We embrace the full creative process, which includes failing, learning, and trying again, while providing a safe and respectful environment.
-We are open to the whole breadth of creative change, and are not afraid to change existing things as well as creating something new.
+We embrace the full creative process, which includes failing, learning, and trying again, in a safe and respectful environment.
+We are open to creative change and are not afraid to change existing things as well as creating something new.
 Through openly sharing our new ideas in the wider world we aim to also foster creativity in others.

 Some examples of this value in action are:

-- We have new ideas for how to deliver our content, from written tutorials to new hands-on project guides.
-Each time it started with a new idea, often based on customer feedback, putting the idea out there, and then continuing to iterate to fix failings and make improvements.
+- We explore new ideas for how to deliver our content, from written tutorials to new hands-on project guides.
+Ideas start from customer feedback and result in features like the ability to access a pre-made site sandbox to avoid customers needing to set up a new site.
-- We re-evaluated our entire business strategy and ended up expanding our business model and changing the company name.
+- We re-evaluated our business strategy and decided to change the company name to better reflect our vision.

 **Spread happiness**

 We believe in the power of happiness.
 We encourage playfulness, positivity, and kindness in everything we do.
 We try not to take ourselves too seriously and recognize that being approachable and kind makes learning more fun and less stressful.
-We are also aware of the impact our attitude has on the people around us and that impact spreads far beyond our personal and professional interactions.
+We are  aware of the impact our attitude has on the people around us and that impact spreads far beyond our personal and professional interactions.

 Some examples of this value in action are:

 - Creating fun examples in our learning materials, like the ice cream shop example for learning plugins or the batman cartoon for events.
 - Fun stickers!
 Our sparkly Drupal ponies continue to be a favorite even today.
+- We respond to customer support timely and cheerfully, even the grumpy ones.
+We're human too, and we get that people have bad days.
+We like to try to make them a little better when we can.

 **Work together**